-- (1) The outcome of a fitness determination made pursuant to these rules is not subject to variance.
-Challenges to fitness determinations may only be made through contested case hearing rights set forth in these rules or alternative options available to Department - (2) The Department may grant a variance based upon a demonstration by the Department program area or work unit that the variance would not pose a significant risk to the Department, its clients, or vulnerable individuals. - (3) The program office or work unit requesting a variance shall submit, in writing, an application to the BCU that contains the following - (a) The section of the rule from which the variance is sought; - (b) The reason for the proposed variance; - (c) The alternative practice, service, method, concept or proce- - (d) A plan and timetable for compliance with the section of the rule from which the variance is sought; and - (e) An explanation on how the safety and well-being of the Department or affected individuals will be ensured during the time the variance period is in effect. - (4) The Assistant Director or designee for the Department's Administrative Services Division shall approve or deny the request for a variance. - (5) The Department shall notify the program office or work unit of the decision.
-This notice shall be sent within 30 calendar days of the receipt of the request by the Department with a copy to other relevant divisions of the Department. - (6) Appeal of the denial of a variance request shall be made in writing to the Department's Director or designee, whose decision shall be final. - (7) The duration of the variance shall be determined by the Department's Director or designee. - (8) The Department program office or work unit may implement a variance only after receipt of written approval from the Department. - (9) Granting a variance does not set a precedent for subsequent requests for variances.
+(1) Criteria for a Variance.
+The Department may grant a variance based upon a demonstration by the Department program area or work unit that the variance would not pose a significant risk to the Department, its clients, or vulnerable individuals.

+(2) Variance Application.
+The program office or work unit requesting a variance shall submit in writing, an application to the Department's Administrative Services Division that contains the following:

+(a) The section of the rule from which the variance is sought; (b) The reason for the proposed variance;

+(c) The alternative practice, service, method, concept or procedure proposed;

+(d) A plan and timetable for compliance with the section of the rule from which the variance is sought; and

+(e) An explanation on how the safety and well-being of the Department or affected individuals will be ensured during the time the variance period is in effect.

+(3) Department Review.
+The Assistant Director for the Department's Administrative Services Division or designee may approve or deny the request for a variance.

+(4) Notification.
+The Department shall notify the program office or work unit of the decision.
+This notice shall be sent within 30 days of the receipt of the request by the Department with a copy to other relevant sections of the Department.

+(5) Appeal Application.
+Appeal of the denial of a variance request shall be made in writing to the Director of the Department, whose decision shall be final.

+(6) Duration of Variance.
+The duration of the variance shall be determined by the Department.
+All variances shall be reapplied for before the duration of the variance expires.

+(7) Implementation.
+The Department program office or work unit may implement a variance only after written approval from the Department is received.

+(8) No Precedent.
+Granting a variance does not set a precedent for subsequent requests for variances.

+(9) Fitness Determination Outcomes Not Subject.
+The outcome of a fitness determination made pursuant to these rules is not subject to variance.
+Challenges to fitness determinations may only be through contested case hearing rights set forth in these rules or alternative options available to Department employees.
+Stat.
+Auth.: ORS 181.537, 409.010, 409.050

-Hist.: DHSD 3-2008(Temp). f. & cert. ef.
+Hist .: DHSD 3-2008(Temp). f. & cert. ef.
 5-22-08 thru 11-17-08; DHSD 7-2008, f.
 8-29-08, cert. ef.
-9-1-08; DHSD 9-2009, f.
-12-31-09, cert. ef.
-1-1-10
+9-1-08